 At Charlotte Plastic Surgery, we have a fully accredited operating room equipped with the latest technologies to ensure the safest surgery possible for you or your loved one.
 We don’t cut costs by offering unsafe options so patients choose our practice over other practices.
 What we do is provide safe and excellent care to all of our patients by well-trained, board certified surgeons who work in a fully accredited surgical facility.
 Our safety standards and records speak for themselves.

 It’s also a major concern to see that some physicians in the Charlotte area are offering procedures and surgeries that are outside their realm of principal training.
-Charlotte Plastic Surgery encourages every patient to really look into the training background of your surgeon.
+Charlotte Plastic Surgery encourages every patient to really look into the plastic surgery background of your surgeon.
 Plastic surgery is one of the most competitive fields in medicine, often meaning that the best and brightest physicians pursue it as a career.
 Completing that fellowship and then taking and passing your boards is another step to maintain a standard of safety and quality in the profession.
 If your surgeon has no formal fellowship training in the surgery you are seeking, or if that surgeon was unable to pass their board’s certification process, this should be a red flag.

 Here at Charlotte Plastic Surgery, we have board-certified plastic surgeons who have trained at some of the world’s most prestigious programs.
 We only perform surgeries in which we garnered appropriate training at a plastic surgery fellowship program accredited by the American Board of Plastic Surgery.

 The next time you consider plastic surgery, we implore you to consider more than just bottom-line pricing.
 You have to consider your safety or the safety of your loved one, your surgeon’s training background and board certification and remember that plastic surgery is major surgery and not something to bargain shop.